Plug-n-Play Part – 4: How Fast I need to Charge my xEV & DC Fast Charging Global Battle

 What we have globally is “DCFC Standards Battle” & not so successful “Battery Swapping” model with several known players shutting down battery swapping stations.

-Battery storage prices are dropping much faster than expected, mainly due to ever growing portable electronic industry (PED) and huge demand globally from xEV industry making several applications/product commercially viable even today.
+Battery storage prices are dropping much faster than expected, mainly due to ever growing portable electronic devices industry (PED) and huge demand globally from xEV industry making several applications/product commercially viable even today.
 Lot of innovation is also happening on the charging infra front with industry now leapfrogging to “Ultra-Fast DC Charging” bench-marking ICE cars where a typical 300 miles refuelling takes 5-10 min only and to help get consumers over that hump and prepare for an expected jump in the widespread adoption of xEVs

 Govt of India’s push to scale up xEVs as fast as possible and that too without any subsidy seems a distant dream given current price level of batteries and the contrary “Battery Swapping” makes a very compelling story for offsetting high initial cost, but global realities questions this dream, complimented with several global experiences with battery swapping giving lessons to learn.